 Here is one of the main differences between Streamlabs and OBS: operating the chat box and live information.
 OBS Studio does not have this option.
 For you to keep an eye on the chat you’ll need to download plugins.

 If you want to use certain features, you’ll have to run separate programs and browser tabs, which can have a negative impact on your stream, since it will need to dedicate more CPU power and RAM to other programs and tabs.

 Streamlabs OBS (Streamlabs Open Broadcaster Software), also referred as SLOBS, is essentially the same as OBS but improved and with more features.

 This software is also available for free and you can download it on your computer.
-StreamLabs OBS was mainly focused for Windows, however since 2020, StreamLabs launched a private beta for Streamlabs OBS on macOS.
-To participate you can email email@example.com to receive an installation link.
+StreamLabs OBS was mainly focused for Windows, however during 2020, StreamLabs launched a private beta for Streamlabs OBS on macOS, but that private beta is currently closed.
+And the open beta is coming soon.

 Now let’s talk more about the pros and cons!

 Installing StreamLabs OBS is even easier than OBS.
 All you need to do is: download the installer on your PC, run it, and after the installation is completed, you can link your streaming account, run the auto optimizer, add your stream key.
 You are good to go now!

 StreamLabs OBS offers you a variety of free integrated themes.
 It is packed with features and designs that can be added easily and fast to your stream!
 SLOBS also offers a Themes Tab, where you can install and customize theme packages, and more!

 The chat on SLOBS allows you to manage the chat inside the software itself.
 You can change the channel modes and manage mod tools, for example.
 You won’t need to keep up a browser tab to manage chats!
 It also offers an Integrated Chatbot.